 A practitioner I mentor came to me with this question:

-My client has Diabetes, is extremely overweight, has non-alcoholic fatty liver disease and her liver enzymes were extremely elevated when last checked.
+My client has Diabetes, is extremely overweight, has non-alcoholic fatty liver disease and his liver enzymes were extremely elevated when last checked.
 What do you think about suggesting Epsom salt baths to support detox?

 Yes, Epsom salt baths are generally great to support detox…